 |Emergency Contact: For imminent concerns, contact our 24-hour hotline at (208) 496-HELP or (208) 496-4357|

-Fall Semester 2020 Counseling Center Policies and Procedures as a result of COVID-19
+Winter Semester 2021 Counseling Center Policies and Procedures as a result of COVID-19

 We are doing our best to be good community citizens and are following the recommendations of our church and government leaders to limit face-to-face contact wherever possible.
 Given these recommendations, all services will be provided online until further notice.
 Please, do not come to the Counseling Center to schedule services or for your appointment.
 We care deeply for you and want to provide support.

 The Counseling Center will start Fall Semester providing all services via TAO video conferencing or phone.
 Services will only be scheduled over the phone by contacting the front desk at 208-496-9370.
 Find a safe and confidential space where you can speak openly and help us make the best plans for your continued care.

 Given legal restrictions, we are only able to provide services to students residing in Idaho.

-To be eligible for services Fall Semester students must be assigned to a track and enrolled in at least 6 credits.
+To be eligible for services, students must be assigned to a track and enrolled in at least 6 credits.

 As the semester progresses, please refer to this section for any updates regarding Counseling Center Policies and Procedures.